David Blackwell: Howard University

 Blackwell joined the Mathematics Department at Howard University in 1944.
 When he joined, he was one of four faculty members and within three years he was appointed full professor and head of the department.
 He remained at Howard until 1954.

-In 1947 while at Howard, Blackwell published the paper "Conditional Expectation and Unbiased Sequential Estimation", which later became known as the Rao-Blackwell theorem.
+In 1947, while at Howard, Blackwell published the paper "Conditional Expectation and Unbiased Sequential Estimation", which outlined a technique that later became known as the Rao–Blackwell theorem.
 The theorem provides a method for improving statistical estimates by potentially reducing their mean squared error.

-From 1948 to 1950, Blackwell spent his summers at RAND Corporation with Meyer A. Girshick and other mathematicians exploring the game theory of duels.
-In 1954 Girshick and Blackwell published Theory of Games and Statistical Decisions.
+From 1948 to 1950, Blackwell spent his summers at RAND Corporation with Meyer Abraham Girshick and other mathematicians exploring the game theory of duels.
+In 1954, Girshick and Blackwell published Theory of Games and Statistical Decisions.
 Aside from von Neumann and Girshick, other Blackwell collaborators and mentors included Leonard J. Savage, Richard E. Bellman, and Nobel Laureate Kenneth J. Arrow.

 University of California, Berkeley

 Blackwell took a position at the University of California, Berkeley as a visiting professor in 1954, and was hired as a full professor in the newly created Department of Statistics in 1955.
 He became the Statistics department chair in 1957.

-Blackwell bridged topology and game theory via a game-theoretic proof of Kuratowski's theorem in 1967.
-However, it is worth noting that Blackwell only briefly extended his research beyond zero-sum games to explore the sure-thing principle as introduced by Jimmie Savage, primarily due the real-world societal implications of the mathematical result, particularly for nuclear disarmament at the inception of the Cold War.
+Blackwell bridged topology and game theory via a game-theoretic proof of Kuratowski's coreduction principle for analytic subsets of a metric space in 1967.
+Blackwell only briefly extended his research beyond zero-sum games to explore the sure-thing principle as introduced by Jimmie Savage, primarily due the real-world societal implications of the mathematical result, particularly for nuclear disarmament at the inception of the Cold War.

 Blackwell wrote one of the first Bayesian textbooks, his 1969 Basic Statistics.
 It inspired the 1995 textbook Statistics: A Bayesian Perspective by the biostatistician Donald Berry.

 He spent the rest of his career at UC Berkeley, retiring in 1988 at age 70, which at that time was the mandatory retirement age.
 Over the course of his career, he mentored over 60 students.